joshbegley/nyt-latest/previous.md

 `Bucknor rose to his feet and departed the field after being attended to by athletic trainers. `\
 https://nytimes.com/athletic/7164876/2026/04/01/mlb-umpire-cb-bucknor-injured/

-**USWNT roster bubble watch: Is the door closed to coach Emma Hayes' core World Cup squad?**\
+**USWNT roster bubble watch: Is the door closed to Emma Hayes' core World Cup squad?**\
 `Some players have firmed up their spots on the U.S. roster, while others put on club performances that make Hayes’ job more difficult `\
 https://nytimes.com/athletic/7162601/2026/04/01/uswnt-world-cup-bubble-watch-emma-hayes/